-- Week 2 – framing and electrical rough-in
+- Week 3 – framing and electrical rough-in

-- Week 3 – plumbing rough-in and inspection
+- Week 4 – plumbing rough-in and inspection

-- Week 4 – insulation and drywall
+- Weeks 5 & 6 – insulation and drywall

-- Week 8 – countertop and backsplash installation, finish electrical
+- Week 14 – countertop and backsplash installation, finish electrical

 We get it, you are busy, and honestly we are too.
-Schedule a time for an initial call and one of our team members will give you a call at a time that works best for your schedule.
+Book a time for an initial call and one of our team members will give you a call at a time that works best for your schedule.
 Typically the call will last 15-20 minutes.
 During this call we will try and answer your questions as well as gather information about your unique project, such as: